codeforamerica/form-flow/README.md

 can [follow the instructions here to create an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)
 .

-Make sure to note your buckets name and region as well as your AWS access and secret keys as you will need these for configuring file uploads in the library.
+Make sure to note your bucket's name and region as well as your AWS access and secret keys as you will need these for configuring file uploads in the library.
 The bucket and region are configured in your `application.yaml`.
 See the section on [application.yaml configuration](#application-configuration).